Tragumna

 The small beach at Tragumna overlooks a tiny island, Drishane Island, which is about 100 metres offshore.
 The beach was awarded a Blue Flag for the years 2019 and 2020.

 A small lake (Lough Abisdeally) is nearby and is visited by birdwatchers.
 3 km away is Lough Hyne which is a designated Marine Nature Reserve.

+In March 2024, a group of ten people, of various nationalities, were arrested following surveillance of a reputed drug smuggling attempt at Tragumna pier.